TosbackCgusBridge-Bot/CGUs-versions/Mattel/Privacy Policy.md

 *   Mega Brands Inc.

-**Mattel Sites.** Websites offered by the _Mattel family of companies_. _See Mattel Services_.
+**Mattel Sites.** Websites offered by the Mattel family of companies.
+See Mattel Services.

-**Mattel Services.** All online services offered by the _Mattel family of companies_, including websites (_Mattel Sites_), apps, and connected products.
+**Mattel Services.** All online services offered by the Mattel family of companies, including websites (Mattel Sites), apps, and connected products.
 Read more at Mattel Services.

-**Third party.** A company unrelated to the _Mattel family of companies_, including third-party sites that we link to, or third parties that operate online stores or mobile app stores.
+**Third party.** A company unrelated to the Mattel family of companies, including third-party sites that we link to, or third parties that operate online stores or mobile app stores.
 Read more at Third-PartyPartners and Third-Party Technology Partners.

-*   **Third-party partner or third-party service provider.** A _third party_ that Mattel has engaged to help it provide _Mattel Services_, including agents, vendors, service providers, and others.
+*   **Third-party partner or third-party service provider.** A third party that Mattel has engaged to help it provide Mattel Services, including agents, vendors, service providers, and others.

 **Third-party technology partners.** Third parties whose technologies we use to offer content, understand our users, and deliver advertising.